Periyar National Park: Birds

 About 266 species of birds can be seen in the park, including migrants.
-Endemic birds include the Malabar grey hornbill, Nilgiri wood pigeon, blue-winged parakeet, Nilgiri flycatcher, crimson-backed sunbird, and white-bellied redstart, and black-necked stork.
+Endemic birds include the Malabar grey hornbill, Nilgiri wood pigeon, blue-winged parakeet, Nilgiri flycatcher, crimson-backed sunbird, white-bellied redstart, and black-necked stork.

-A four-day survey was conducted on 1–4 December 2016, organised under the aegis of the Periyar Tiger Reserve (PTR) and found the presence of 13 new bird and 16 butterfly species that were undetected earlier.
+A four-day survey conducted on 1–4 December 2016, organised under the aegis of the Periyar Tiger Reserve (PTR), found the presence of 13 new bird and 16 butterfly species that were undetected earlier.
 The newly found bird species included Eurasian woodcock (Scolopax rusticola), steppe gull (Larus fuscus barbensis), grey-necked bunting (Emberiza bruniceps) and paddyfield warbler (Acrocephalus agricola).

-Reptiles (reptilia)
+Reptiles

 There are 45 species of reptiles - 30 snakes, 13 lizards, and two turtles.
 Snakes include the king cobra, Malabar pit viper, and striped coral snake.

 Amphibians

 Amphibians in the park include caecilians, frogs, and toads.
 Species include the Malabar gliding frog, Asian toad, fungoid frog, and bicolored frog.

 Fish

 About 40 species of fish are found in the local lakes and rivers.
 These include the Periyar trout, Periyar latia, Periyar barb, channa barb, and Travancore loach.